WYDE (AM)

-WYDE (1260 kHz) is a commercial AM radio station in Birmingham, Alabama.
-It is owned by the Crawford Broadcasting Company and it airs a talk radio format with some Christian talk and teaching and Southern Gospel programs.
-It is simulcast with WYDE-FM 92.5 MHz in Cordova.
+WYDE (1260 AM) is a commercial radio station in Birmingham, Alabama that is currently silent.
+It is owned by the Crawford Broadcasting Company.
+Prior to ceasing broadcasting it aired a talk format with some Christian talk and teaching and southern gospel programs.
+It was simulcast with WYDE-FM 92.5 MHz in Cordova, which went silent at the same time.
 The studios are on Summit Parkway at West Valley Avenue.

 The transmitter site is on 2nd Avenue North at 35th Street South in Birmingham.
 By day, it transmits with 5,000 watts, but at night, to avoid interfering with other stations on AM 1260, it greatly reduces power to 41 watts.
-Programming is also heard on FM translator 95.3 W237EK and on co-owned 93.7 WDJC-FM-HD4.
+Programming was also heard on FM translator W237EK (95.3 FM) and on WDJC-FM-HD4.

-WYDE broadcasts in the HD Radio format.
+WYDE broadcast in the HD Radio format.
 It converted to digital-only transmissions on September 1, 2023, but switched back to hybrid (analog plus digital) in June 2025.